At the time of registering payment is required.

 Opening Keynote Speaker

-Survivor advocate, to help agencies understand the link between technology-facilitated abuse and the direct impact for the survivor.
+Survivor advocate sharing their experiences of tech-facilitated abuse, to help agencies understand the direct impact for survivors.

 September 24, 2024 11:00 am